zerong0311/docker-test/nodejs/README.md

 ## NPM command
-- npm run test
+### `npm run test`
-run the unittest & integration test with mocha & supertest also,Travis ci will auto run this test.
+- run the unittest & integration test with mocha & supertest

-- npm run dev
+### `npm run dev`
-run the app with environment set in command / as default
+- run the app with environment set in command / as default

+### `npm run start`
-- npm run start
+- officially start command for dockerImage,
-officially start command for dockerImage, environment variable should be set in Docker-Compose/Docker Container
+- environment variable should be set in Docker-Compose/Docker Container

 ## environment variable